prateekSFDCgithub/Batch-class-that-can-process-upto-50-million-records-at-a-time/README.md

 **Logging and Monitoring:** Logs relevant information and metrics during batch execution for monitoring and analysis purposes.
 Usage:

-**Integration:** Integrate the batch class into your Salesforce org to leverage its capabilities for data processing tasks.
+**Deployment:** Deploy the batch class into your Salesforce org to leverage its capabilities for data processing tasks.
 **Configuration:** Configure batch parameters and processing logic according to your specific use case and requirements.
 **Execution:** Initiate batch execution either manually or through scheduled jobs to process large datasets efficiently.
 **Monitoring:** Monitor batch execution progress and performance metrics to ensure smooth operation and identify areas for optimization.